node-red/node-red/README.md

 More documentation can be found [here](http://nodered.org/docs).

+For further help, or general discussion, there is also a [mailing list](https://groups.google.com/forum/#!forum/node-red).

 ## Browser Support

 The Node-RED editor runs in the browser.
 We routinely develop and test using